mixmaxhq/mongo-cursor-pagination/README.md

 ## Changelog

+* 3.0.1 Fixed bug where the _id field was always returned when a paginatedField was used.

 * 3.0.0 Breaking API change: `find()` no longer accepts a string for `limit`.
 Added `findWithReq`.

 * 2.0.0 Changed API to so you now set global config on the config object instead of the root export itself (e.g. `require('mongo-cursor-pagination').config.MAX_LIMIT = 100`).
 The default `MAX_LIMIT` is now a more reasonable 25 instead of 100.
 Added `search()`.
 Fixed edge case where pages will be incorrect if paginatedField has duplicate values.